AppImage/docs.appimage.org/user-guide/index.rst

 Besides, every other location works, e.g., a USB thumbdrive, a network location, or a CD-ROM, but then the AppImages won't be on your path, which means that you cannot simply type their name into a terminal but have to use the full path.

-Where can I request AppImages?
+|question| Where can I request AppImages?
 ------------------------------

 If there is no AppImage of your favorite application available, please request it from the author(s) of the application, e.g., as a feature request in the issue tracker of the application.